 Ding Dong School initially aired on station WMAQ in Chicago where its success brought it to the NBC network.

 Miss Frances sat on a hassock and sang the show’s theme song before beginning the instructional segments.
 She encouraged children to paint, draw, count, and even plant food with the help of Raggedy Andy dolls, puppets Lucky the rabbit and Jocko the monkey, and live goldfish Wynken, Blynken, and Nod.

 All materials were wheeled back and forth in front of Dr Horwich on a cart for each segment.
 After completing each exercise, she asked, “Wasn’t that fun?” or “What did you think of that?” and paused as if having a conversation with the kids at home.
-Horwich also told parents at the end of the show what the children learned that day.
+At the end of the show, Horwich also told the parents what the children learned that day.